 As such, Engineers Without Borders UK works with, and actively seeks to work with, companies who are committed to improving the world in which they operate and share our vision of the engineering community serving all people and our planet better than ever before.
 Engineers Without

 Borders UK welcomes fundraising, sponsorship, gifts, donations, pro bono and wider support from companies to deliver its charitable mission.

 Prior to approaching a company as a potential partner, a research and due diligence process will be followed to protect the integrity and reputation of Engineers Without Borders UK.
 The same process will be followed for unsolicited company approaches or donations.
 This includes:

 - Ethical Profile – Part A: Prior to approaching a company as a potential partner, a research and due diligence process will be followed to protect the integrity and reputation of Engineers Without Borders UK.

 - Ethical Profile – Part B: Prior to approving a company as a partner, a second due diligence process will be followed to protect the integrity and reputation of Engineers Without Borders UK.

 Anonymous Donations Policy

 Donors sometimes wish to remain anonymous due to a desire not to exhibit their philanthropy publicly, or for other reasons.
 Engineers Without Borders UK will not normally accept donations where the donor wishes to remain anonymous because such a donation may prohibit transparency of its compatibility with these fundraising policies.
 If Engineers Without Borders UK is able to satisfy itself that the donation derives from ethical sources then it may accept an anonymous donation.
-Where a donor wishes to remain anonymous, the Chief Executive and Head of Engagement will review the potential donation and approve or decline the donation based on the principles detailed in these fundraising policies.
+Where a donor wishes to remain anonymous, the Chief Executive and Head of Sustainable Growth will review the potential donation and approve or decline the donation based on the principles detailed in these fundraising policies.

 Anonymous donations with a value of over £25,000 need to be reported to the Charity Commission as a serious incident.